Urtgard/WQAchievements/README.md

 # WQAchievements
-Notifies you if a achievement related worldquest is up.
+Notifies you if an achievement related worldquest is up.

 Supported achievements:
 * Battle on the Broken Isles